paulherron/powermate-hooks/README.md

 * The script always starts in an 'off' state
 * The concept of the PowerMate toggling on and off is hardcoded
 * Rotation is always passed in percentages
+* Only simple rotation and button presses are supported.
+Other actions like "click and rotate" are not.

 Troubleshooting